 Italian Wedding Soup is a rich, hearty recipe made with small beef and pork meatballs, tender greens, and delicate pasta.
 This authentic Italian wedding soup recipe takes a little time to make, but it's well worth the effort.
 To get a jump on things make both the meatballs and the chicken stock ahead of time!

 She always had a big stockpot of this hearty, but delicate soup simmering on the stovetop when I visited her.
-Every spoonful filled me with warmth and comfort; when I make this wedding soup recipe today I think of her.
+Italian soups, from this Italian Wedding Soup to Stracciatella, fill me with warmth and comfort.
+When I make this wedding soup recipe today I think of my Nonna.

 To make this soup requires time and attention.
 To get the full experience, the meatballs should be small, spoon-sized, and the chicken stock should be made from scratch.
 The greens and the pasta delicate and yielding to the other flavors.
 It's a Sunday soup for savoring and sharing.